This post is sponsored by Mizkan’s Nakano. I was compensated and all opinions are my own.

 For the Wedges

-- Next, place a piece of tin foil on your grill.
+- Next, place a piece of tin foil onto your grill.
 Spray generously with coconut oil spray.
-Lay wedges onto grill.
+Lay wedges onto the grill.

-- Using a grill brush, brush on bbq sauce to 1 the side facing up.
+- Using a grill brush, brush bbq sauce onto each sweet potato wedge.
 Let wedges cook for about 7-10 minutes.
-Evaluate the situation and check to see what your grill marks look like 😀

 - Turn wedges, brush second side with more bbq sauce.
-Let cook for an additional 7ish minutes.
+Let cook for an additional 7 minutes.

-- Remove from grill, brush one more time with BBQ sauce.
+- Remove from grill, brush one more time with BBQ sauce and enjoy!